 We may also use this information in the future, to allow members access “members only” sections of our websites and phone apps.

-We also use this information for communicating with members directly through the post, email, phone and SMS.
-This communication can be about your membership, upcoming events of relevance and for the purposes of conducting research to better serve our members, inter alia.
-Members can opt-out of some or all of these communications by contacting SAR@IFA.ie
+We also use this information for communicating with members directly through the post, email, phone, SMS and other communication channels and digital mediums.
+This includes contact through, and by, your elected IFA representatives, officers and leaders including local representatives.
+This communication can be about your membership, upcoming events of relevance, policy and lobbying updates and for the purposes of conducting research to better serve our members, inter alia.
+Members can opt-out of some or all of these communications by contacting [email protected] or following the rules of the platform being used.

-In the case of SMS, you can opt-out directly by replying ‘STOP’ to any text message from IFA.
+In the case of SMS, you can opt-out directly by replying ‘STOP’ or ‘UNSUBSCRIBE’ to any text message from IFA as is standard.

 We collect age related information for managing membership categories which are age restricted and age related such as the ‘retired members’ and ‘honorary members’ categories.